 Why PR Pros Shouldn’t Neglect Audio

-By Debra Zimmerman Murphey, TCI Director of Audience and Content Development
+By Debra Zimmerman Murphey, Vice President, Content Development

 Welcome to Tobin Communications, Inc.’s new “PR Podcast” series.
 Through these audio interviews, we’re asking experts to provide compelling viewpoints that we hope will get you thinking differently about how content and communications are leveraged in today’s competitive – and often time-sensitive, cyclical or trend-affected – information environment.